-All users of Mount Sunapee's lifts and ski slopes are required to purchase either a daily lift ticket or a season pass in order to use the ski lifts or the ski slopes.
+All users of Mount Sunapee's chair lifts are required to purchase either a daily lift ticket or a season pass in order to use the ski lifts or the ski slopes.

 Mount Sunapee offers downhill skiing and snowboarding on a variety of ski slopes and trails for all ability levels and interests.
-Additionally, Mount Sunapee also offers skiing in designated wooded areas or "glades" between certain ski trails.
+Areas not designated on the Mount Sunapee Trail Map are not patrolled or maintained by Mount Sunapee.

-Mount Sunapee also builds and maintains several terrain parks that contain jumps, rails, and snow features for all ability levels of snowboarders and skiers.
+Mount Sunapee also offers several terrain parks that contain jumps, rails, and snow features for all ability levels of snowboarders and skiers.